avocado-framework/avocado-vt/docs/source/CartesianConfig.rst

 While combining, the parser forms names for each outcome based on prepending each variant onto a list.
-In other words, the first variant name parsed will appear as the left most name component.
+In other words, the first variant name parsed will appear as the right most name component.
 These names can become quite long, and since they contain keys to distinguishing between results, a 'short-name' key is also used.
 For example, running ``cartesian_config.py`` against the content above produces the following